When I think about F. Scott Fitzgerald, I think of the roaring 1920s, flapper dresses, jazz, and his books – full of gracefully flowing sentences.

 If you want to know about F. Scott Fitzgerald the man, start with something he wrote about himself, entitled The Crack-Up.

-This is a short piece is on the failings of his time and his mind.
-The tale of his past, a pull into reality with undue hurry and confusion, and also the “big sudden blow” which was his deliberate and weak self-vacuuming from it all.
+This is a short piece on the perceived failings of his time and his mind.
+The tale of his past, a pull into reality with undue hurry and confusion, and also the “big sudden blow” – his deliberate and weak self-vacuuming from it all.

 He writes, “All in the same month I became bitter about such things.”